Kihumba/private-/D2/D2 Developer/Curriculum/21 - DevOps/README.md

 |:-------------|:------------------:|:--------:|
 | With DevOps I can set up systems and environments that enable teams to ship product faster | [ ] | [ ]  |

+### Resources

+- [Learn DevOps all in one place](https://cloudacademy.com/library/devops/)  - Contributed by Nora Studholme